AdobeDocs/experience-manager-cloud-manager.en/help/using/cloud-manager-faqs.md

 ## 6. Unable to set a variable via aio cloud manager set pipeline variables.
 How to debug these issues? {#set-variable}

-If you are getting a 403 error when attempting to list or set pipeline variables via commands similar to the ones below, then you need to be added as a *Deployment Manager* Cloud Manager product role in the admin console.
+If you are getting a 403 error when attempting to list or set pipeline variables via commands similar to the ones below, then you need to be added as a *Deployment Manager* Cloud Manager product role in the Admin Console.
 See [API Permissions](https://www.adobe.io/apis/experiencecloud/cloud-manager/docs.html#!AdobeDocs/cloudmanager-api-docs/master/permissions.md) for more details.

 Related commands and errors: